OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 The full analysis workflow can be found here:
 {path}`Workflows,IdentificationquantificationisobaricinferenceepifanyMSstatsTMT`

 The workflow has four input nodes.
-The first is for the experimental design to allow for MSstatsTMT compatible export (**MSstatsConverter**).
-The second is for the `.mzML` files with the centroided spectra from the isobaric labeling experiment and the third one is for the `.fasta` database used for identification.
+The first for the experimental design to allow for MSstatsTMT compatible export (`MSStatsConverter`).
+The second for the `.mzML` files with the centroided spectra from the isobaric labeling experiment and the third one for the `.fasta` database used for identification.
 The last one allows to specify an output path for the plots generated by the R View, which runs MSstatsTMT (I).
 The quantification (A) is performed using the **IsobaricAnalzyer**.
 The tool is able to extract and normalize quantitative information from TMT and iTRAQ data.
 The values can be assessed from centroided MS2 or MS3 spectra (if available).
 Isotope correction is performed based on the specified correction matrix (as provided by the manufacturer).
-The identification (C) is applied as known from the previous chapters by using a database search and a target-decoy database.
+The identification (C) is applied as known from the previous chapters by using database search and a target-decoy database.

 To reduce the complexity of the data for later inference the q-value estimation and FDR filtering is performed on PSM level for each file individually (B).
-Afterwards, the identification (PSM) and quantitative information is combined using the `IDMapper`.
+Afterwards the identification (PSM) and quantiative information is combined using the `IDMapper`.
 After the processing of all available files, the intermediate results are aggregated (**FileMerger** - D).
 All PSM results are used for score estimation and protein inference (**Epifany**) (E).
-For detailed information about protein inference please see Chapter 4.
+For detailed information about protein inference please see Chaper 4.
 Then, decoys are removed and the inference results are filtered via a protein group FDR.
-Peptide level results can be exported via **MzTabExporter** (F), protein level results can be obtained via the **ProteinQuantifier** (G), or the results can be exported (**MSstatsConverter** - H) and further processed with the following R pipeline to allow for downstream processing using `MSstatsTMT`.
+Peptide level results can be exported via **MzTabExporter** (F), protein level results can be obtained via the **ProteinQuantifier** (G) or the results can exported (`MSStatsConverter` - H) and further processed with the following R pipeline to allow for downstream processing using `MSstatsTMT`.

 Please import the workflow from {path}`Workflows,IdentificationquantificationisobaricinferenceepifanyMSstatsTMT` into KNIME via the menu entry **File** > **Import KNIME workflow** > **Select file** and double-click the imported workflow in order to open it.
 Before you can execute the workflow, you have to correct the locations of the files in the `Input Files` nodes (don’t forget the one for the FASTA database inside the “ID” meta node).
 Try and run your workflow by executing all nodes at once.

 ### Excursion MSstatsTMT

 The R package `MSstatsTMT` can be used for protein significance analysis in shotgun mass spectrometry-based proteomic experiments with tandem mass tag (TMT) labeling. `MSstatsTMT` provides functionality for two types of analysis & their visualization: Protein summarization based on peptide quantification and Model-based group comparison to detect significant changes in abundance.
-It depends on accurate feature detection, identification, and quantification which can be performed e.g. by an OpenMS workflow.
+It depends on accurate feature detection, identification and quantification which can be performed e.g. by an OpenMS workflow.

 In general, `MSstatsTMT` can be used for data processing & visualization, as well as statistical modeling.
 Please see [^13] and the [MSstats](http://msstats.org/msstatstmt/) website for further information.